Abraham Abraham, ca. 1799 - 1863 and his partnerships:

 Figure 5.
 Two identical compound microscopes, one signed on the foot “Abraham Liverpool”, and the other signed on the body “Improved Compound Microscope by Abraham of Liverpool”.
 These tripod-mounted instruments are identical to those manufactured by Philip Carpenter / Carpenter and Westley and sold by numerous retailers, examples of which may be seen at: http://www.antique-microscopes.com/photos/carpenter.htm , http://www.bonhams.com/auctions/18544/lot/268/, http://golubcollection.berkeley.edu/19th/231.html , and http://www.arsmachina.com/davis1.htm..
 Adapted for nonprofit, educational purposes from an on-line auction site and from the National Museums of Scotland, http://nms.scran.ac.uk/database/results.php?field=materials&searchterm=%22Brass.+Inscription%3A+Improved+Compound+Microscope+BY+ABRAHAM+LIVERPOOL%22&searchdb=scran

 Figure 6A.
 A microscope signed by Abraham.
-Another instrument of this design is known that was signed "Abraham and Dancer", thereby dating this model to circa 1840.
+Other instruments of this design are known that were signed "Abraham and Dancer", thereby dating this model to circa 1840.
 The pattern appears to be unique, suggesting that it was designed and made by Abraham and/or Dancer (see Figure 6B, below)..

 Figure 6B.
 Illustration from "Directions for using the compound achromatic microscope manufactured by A. Abraham, 20, Lord Street, Liverpool, and Abraham and Dancer, 13, Cross Street, King Street, Manchester", showing an instrument very similar to that seen in Figure 6A, above.
 The "Abraham and Dancer" note indicates production between 1841 and 1845.
 Adapted for nonprofit, educational purposes from https://diglib.amphilsoc.org/islandora/object/text%3A661#page/1/mode/1up ..